ii887522/hydro/docs/any/Late.md

 # Late
-It is a holder that allows late initialization of the value being held.
+A holder that allows late initialization of the value being held.

 ## Table of contents
 - [get value](https://github.com/ii887522/hydro/blob/master/docs/any/Late.md#get-value)